jubilantdeenie/todo-app/README.md

 ## Future developments

-Later iterations of this project will include mouseover and additional animations.
+Later iterations of this project will include text animations and design updates.

-From React:
+## From React:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts